marijnh/Eloquent-JavaScript/17_canvas.md

 {{index label, text, "pie chart example"}}

 [Earlier](canvas#pie_chart) in the chapter, we saw an example program that drew a pie chart.
 Modify this program so that the name of each category is shown next to the slice that represents it.
 Try to find a pleasing-looking way to automatically position this text that would work for other data sets as well.
-You may assume that categories are big enough to leave ample room for their labels.
+You may assume that categories are big enough to leave enough room for their labels.

 You might need `Math.sin` and `Math.cos` again, which are described in [Chapter ?](dom#sin_cos).